Marsha Hunt (actress, born 1946)

 Marsha Hunt (born April 15, 1946) is an American actress, novelist, singer and former model, who has lived mostly in Britain and Ireland.
 She achieved national fame when she appeared in London as Dionne in the long-running rock musical Hair.
-She enjoyed close relationships with Marc Bolan and Mick Jagger, who is the father of her only child Karis.
+She had relationships with Marc Bolan and Mick Jagger, who is the father of her only child, Karis Jagger.

-Hunt has written three novels, as well as three volumes of autobiography, which include a frank account of life as a breast cancer sufferer.
+Hunt has written three novels and three autobiographies, which include a frank account of life as a breast cancer sufferer.

 Early life

 Hunt was born in Philadelphia in 1946 and lived in North Philadelphia, near 23rd and Columbia, then in Germantown and Mount Airy, for the first 13 years of her life.
 Hunt told The Philadelphia Inquirer that she remembers Philadelphia with affection, particularly the "Philadelphia steak sandwiches and the bad boys on the basketball court".

 Hunt's mother, Inez, was her primary parent and worked as a librarian in a local library.
-Hunt's father, Blaire Theodore Hunt, Jr., was one of America's first black psychiatrists but he did not live with Hunt; she found out when she was 15 years old that he had taken his own life three years previously.
-Hunt was brought up by her mother, her aunt, and her grandmother; three strong but very different women.
-Hunt describes her mother Inez as "extremely intelligent and education-minded", her Aunt Thelma as "extremely Catholic but very glamorous", and her grandmother Edna as an "extremely aggressive...ass-kicking" independent Southern woman.
+Hunt's father, Blaire Theodore Hunt Jr., was one of America's first Black psychiatrists but he did not live with Hunt; when she was 15 years old, she found out that he had taken his own life three years previously.
+Hunt was brought up by her mother, her aunt, and her grandmother.
+Hunt described her mother as "extremely intelligent and education-minded", her aunt as "extremely Catholic but very glamorous", and her grandmother as an "extremely aggressive...ass-kicking" independent Southern woman.

 Hunt credits the experience of having been poor with teaching her not to be materialistic.
 Her family put a great deal of emphasis on academic performance, and Hunt did very well in school.
 In 1960, the family moved to Kensington, California, which Hunt still regards as home, so that her brother and sister could attend Oakland High School and prepare to attend the University of California, Berkeley.
 Hunt also went to Berkeley, in 1964, where she joined Jerry Rubin on protest marches against the Vietnam War.
 In her book Undefeated she recalled that during her time at Berkeley they "were sitting in for the Free Speech Movement, smoking pot, experimenting with acid, lining up to take Oriental philosophy courses, daring to co-habit, and going to dances in San Francisco."